PHoogestraat/javascript-challenge/README.md

 ![invasion.png](figures/invasion.png)
-# JavaScript Homework - JavaScript and DOM Manipulation
+# JavaScript and DOM Manipulation

-### Level 1: Automatic Table and Date Search (Required)
+### Level 1: Automatic Table and Date Search

-* Create a basic HTML web page.
+* Basic HTML web page example

 * Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.